Art Donahue: Royal Air Force service

 After training with No. 7 Operational Training Unit, Donahue was assigned to No. 64 Squadron at RAF Kenley on 3 August 1940.
 Two days later, he saw combat against Messerschmitt Bf 109s off the French coast, and suffered serious damage to his aircraft, forcing him to land at RAF Hawkinge.
 Donahue thus became one of ten Americans to fly for the RAF in the Battle of Britain in 1940.

 A week later, on 12 August, Donahue was wounded in combat over England's south coast in his Supermarine Spitfire Mk.
 I. He was forced to bail out of his burning aircraft, and suffered burns and leg injuries.

 On 29 September 1940, Donahue was reassigned to No. 71 Squadron, one of three Eagle Squadrons, RAF units composed of American pilots, but did not see combat with that unit.
 Because of the lack of action, he requested to be reassigned to No. 64 Squadron, arriving back there on 23 October.

 In February 1941, Donahue served with No. 91 Squadron, although in March he went on leave back to the USA.
 In October 1941 he was posted to No. 258 Squadron in the Far East, and participated in the Battle of Singapore, also seeing action over Sumatra in February 1942, where he was wounded by ground fire.
 After returning to England in mid-1942, he rejoined No 91 Squadron as a flight commander.
-He became the first American in RAF history to lead an all-English squadron.
+He became the first American in RAF history to lead an all-British squadron.
 He was credited with downing two enemy aircraft, with two more probables and one damaged.
 He was awarded four medals, including the Distinguished Flying Cross on 27 March 1942.
 The citation for the award read: